jlombard314159/blueLabs/README.md

 <b>If you would normally look something up, it's okay to say or comment "this is where I would look XYZ up"!</b>

-The test will be reviewed by two reviewers using the rubric below.
+The test will be reviewed using the rubric below.

 ## Special notes for take-home candidates